Baron Strucker: World War II

 Tiring of Strucker's failures, Hitler assigned him to topple the resistance in the French town of Cherbeaux, or else destroy the town.
 Strucker rounded up the resistance to send them to camps to avoid having to destroy the town, but the Howling Commandos derailed his train, freeing the captives.
 Hitler demanded that Strucker destroy the town, and Strucker set the explosives, but then came face-to-face with Fury, who had rigged an explosive powerful enough to kill Strucker.
 Caught in a stalemate, Strucker agreed to let the people of Cherbeaux evacuate so that he and Fury could battle again.
 When the evacuation was complete, Strucker and Fury fought while Cherbeaux was destroyed around them, and Fury lost Strucker in the upheaval.
 For allowing the evacuation of Cherbeaux, Hitler had Strucker marked for death by the Gestapo.

 Strucker escaped Germany because of the Red Skull, Hitler's right-hand man, who foresaw Hitler's fall, and wanted an alternative power base.
 The Red Skull sent Strucker to Japan to form this organization, but Strucker intended to run it for himself.
-In Japan, Strucker joined forces with the Hand and an underground subversive movement which later became Hydra where he received help from Arnim Zola into establishing it.
+In Japan, Strucker joined forces with the Hand and an underground subversive movement which later became Hydra; Strucker received help from Arnim Zola into establishing it.
 Strucker was instrumental in Hydra's earliest raids on war plants to supply their troops, and finally confronted the Supreme Hydra, claiming that as the organization's true mastermind, he should be Hydra's leader.
 The Supreme Hydra refused and shot him, but Strucker had worn a bulletproof vest, and slew the Supreme Hydra, claiming his title.
 Strucker also slew the jonin (leader) of the Hand in single combat, severing ties with the Hand to prevent Hydra agents from being seduced by promises of the dark power of the demonic Beast of the Hand.

 Strucker moved Hydra's operations to a private island in the Pacific, named Hydra Island.
 After he used an undetectable "phantom" submarine to assault allied and Japanese ships, Hydra Island was investigated by the allies' Captain Savage and his Leatherneck Raiders, and the Japanese Samurai Squad.
 Captain Savage and the others managed to overcome Hydra's forces, and Strucker was forced to detonate the island.
 With Hydra's plans temporarily waylaid, Strucker was forced to return to Germany.